TonyShield/ioshomekitbridge/README.md

     $ homebridge
     No plugins found.
 See the README for information on installing plugins.

-Homebridge will complain if you don't have any Plugins installed, since it will essentially be useless, although you can still "pair" with it.
-See the next section "Installing Plugins" for more info.
+Homebridge will complain if you don't have any Plugins installed, but you can still "pair".
+For more information, see the next section "Installing Plugins."

 Once you've installed a Plugin or two, you can run Homebridge again: